vladvis/risc-v-wow-emu/README.md

 # RISC-V Linux userspace emulator for World of Warcraft

-RiscVEmulator is a World of Warcraft addon library that provides a RISC-V emulator implementing the RV32IMFD instruction set.
+This is a World of Warcraft addon library that provides a RISC-V emulator implementing the RV32IMFD instruction set.
 This project allows you to run RISC-V programs within the World of Warcraft environment.

 ## Building and running